 Sheriff: Review begun of Texas officers who led man by rope

-Galveston County Sheriff Henry Trochesset (TRAHS’-uh-set) told The Galveston County Daily News that his office is still in the early stages of its review, which he says may not be completed until next month.
+Galveston County Sheriff Henry Trochesset (TRAHS’-uh-set) said Monday that his office is still in the early stages of its review, adding that there’s no timetable for completing it.

 Texas Rangers said Friday that their own investigation determined no criminal statutes were violated in the arrest Aug.
 3 of Donald Neely on a charge of criminal trespass.